MikeHopley/ftl-ships-guide/federation-a.md

 This ship starts vulnerable, due to weak offence that goes offline with a single hit.
 Enemies may escape and double the fleet pursuit, so plan your jumps with this in mind.

-Typcically rush shields, then look for a weapon.
+Typically rush shields, then look for a weapon.
 Consider teleporter as a  fallback plan, since you start with decent boarders.

 If you have a convenient store, and especially with stuff to sell, it might sometimes be worth delaying shields.
 You could potentially buy a 1-power weapon and upgrade weapons next.